RIKEN-RCCS/singularity_defpack/cpu_neoversev1/pytorch_2.5.0/README.md

 Self CPU time total: 1.236s
 ```

-Following is the profiler output with the bfload16 and tcmalloc:
+Following is the profiler output with the bfload16 with tcmalloc:

 ```
 $ export DNNL_DEFAULT_FPMATH_MODE=BF16